tp8888/Full-Stack-Enterprise-Cyber-Range/README.md

 * 📊 **Phase 10:** [Splunk SIEM Deployment & Telemetry](#)

 ---

+> **Credit & Inspiration:** This architecture is built based on the "Building a Virtual Security Home Lab" blueprint designed by [David Varghese](https://david-varghese.medium.com/).

 *Disclaimer: This environment is built strictly for educational purposes, research, and defensive security training.*